Want to learn how to launch an online course?

 Here’s what I mean:

-Create the outline first, along with the first module, and then sell it.
+Create the course outline first, along with the first module, and then sell it.
 With the help of customer feedback, you then create the rest of the modules as your clients go through your course.
 That way, you create the best product the first time around thanks to the feedback you get.

 #6: Don’t create several low-priced products